 Understanding identity stores

 The identity store for your portal defines where the credentials of your portal accounts are stored, how authentication occurs, and how group membership is managed.
-Portal for ArcGIS supports two types of identity stores: built-in and enterprise.
+The ArcGIS Enterprise portal supports two types of identity stores: built-in and enterprise.

 Built-in identity store

 The ArcGIS Enterprise portal is preconfigured so you can easily create accounts and groups in your portal.
 You can use the Create an account link on the portal website home page to add a built-in account to your portal and start contributing content to the organization or access resources created by other members.
 You can also click the Groups tab on the portal website home page and create a group to manage items.
 When you create accounts and groups in your portal this way, you are leveraging the built-in identity store, which performs authentication and stores portal account user names, passwords, roles, and group membership.

 You must use the built-in identity store to create the initial administrator account for your portal, but you can later switch to an enterprise identity store.
 The built-in identity store is useful to get your portal up and running, and also for development and testing.
 However, production environments typically leverage an enterprise identity store.

 Enterprise identity store

 The ArcGIS Enterprise portal is designed so you can use enterprise accounts and groups to control access to your ArcGIS organization.
 For example, you can control access to the portal by using credentials from your Lightweight Directory Access Protocol (LDAP) server, Active Directory server, and identity providers that support Security Assertion Markup Language (SAML) 2.0 Web Single Sign On.
 This process is described throughout the documentation as setting up enterprise logins.